 - NetWare maintains the original version of a file during compression.
 When compression completes, NetWare replaces the original with the compressed version of the file, provided no errors occurred.
-If errors do occur during compression, NetWare leaves the original version intact. - If you have a CD-ROM volume mounted as a volume, treat it as a read-only volume.
-Do not use file compression on it.

-- Compression is a usually a low priority process thread because of compression's impact on performance.
+If errors do occur during compression, NetWare leaves the original version intact. - If you have a CD-ROM volume mounted as a volume, treat it as a readonly volume.
+Do not use file compression on it. - Compression is a usually a low priority process thread because of compression's impact on performance.
 If you flag an item for immediate compression during peak system usage, performance may deteriorate.
-(See FLAG in Utilities Reference.) - You do not need to separate application files from data files to be compressed.
+(See FLAG.) - You do not need to separate application files from data files to be compressed.
 The SET command can be used to preclude compression of frequently used applications.
-(See SET in Utilities Reference.) - Monitor compression activity via the SET command's compress screen parameter.
-(See SET in Utilities Reference.) - Backup applications that use Novell's Storage Management Services[TM] (SMS) back up and restore compressed files as such.
+(See SET.) - Monitor compression activity via the SET command's compress screen parameter. (see SET.) - Backup applications that use Novell's Storage Management Services[TM] (SMS) back up and restore compressed files as such.
 Other applications may decompress them.